emad-elsaid/emad-elsaid.github.io/source/content/posts/erb templates as standalone executables.md

 Today is : 2018-01-24 21:08:20 +0100
 ```

-As linux looks for [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in
+As Linux looks for [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in
 every executable file, then if this erb file given the executable permission and
 prepended by a shebang for erb it will be executed nearly the same way but
-without explictly specifying erb in the terminal, so first rename the file
+without explicitly specifying erb in the terminal, so first rename the file

 ```shell
 mv date.erb dateprinter